 Before starting the Google Chrome hacks guide, years before, if someone asked us what Google Chrome is, we’d have said it’s a web browser.
 Even now, it’s a technically valid definition, but not really right.
 In these years, it became the most popular browser, which you can have for Windows, Mac, Android, iOS and Linux devices to name a few.
-Among the reasons for that success, we should appreciate its intuitive User Interface, enhanced performance and better integration with Google services.
+Among the reasons for that success, we should appreciate its intuitive User Interface, best Chrome themes, enhanced performance and better integration with Google services.
 However, one point we should never ignore is Chrome’s support for customizability.
 If you have been using Chrome for a while, you know how some Chrome hacks can make your life easier.

 For someone who uses a web browser for most purposes, these Chrome hacks are just a blessing.
 You can get an awesome browsing experience and additional options too, for that matter.
 In this article, we have created a list of the best Google Chrome hacks you should try out today.
 Most of these are general hacks so that all of you will have the best possible benefits.
 It should also be noted that we’ve included some extensions as a part of the hacks.
 These third-party extensions will enhance your productivity and speed the next time you start using Chrome.

 #1.
 Enable In-Site Searches via Omnibox